AruniRC/colorizer-fcn/README.md

 ### Usage

 Experiment settings such as learning rates are defined in `config.py`, each setting being a key in a Python dict.
-Training FCN-32s is done first, using `train_color_fcn32s.py` and specifying a configuration number (the input args are explained in more detail in the Python script).
+Training FCN-32s is done first, using `train_color_fcn*s.py` and specifying a configuration number (the input args are explained in more detail inside the Python script).

+The training metrics are updated in a log file saved under `logs/MODEL-folder/log.csv`.
+The loss and mean IoU on the validation set can be visualized by _manually_ calling `plot_log_csv(log_file_path)` from the `utils` module.
+Intermediate clustering results on 9 images are saved as a PNG image every 50 iterations by default, under `logs/MODEL-folder/visualization_viz`.

 ### Experiments